Appendix Material

 • Entries in the Table of Contents – Each appendix has a major heading, and therefore must be included in the Table of Contents, just like the disquisition chapters.
 If you include subheadings from your chapters in the Table of Contents, then you must also include the subheadings of the same level from your appendices.
 See the Table of Contents page for more information about headings in the Table of Contents.

-• The item does not require--and should not have--an entry in its respective List of Appendix Items.
-The appendix major heading should be included in the Table of Contents.
+• The item should not have an entry in its respective List of Appendix Items.
+As normal, the appendix major heading should be included in the Table of Contents.

 • Tables that span across multiple pages do not need continued titles on each page.
-The header row must still be repeated on page.
+As normal, the header row should still be repeated on each page.
+(In Word, enable the "repeat header row" option under the Table Layout tab.)

-• Figures are allowed to span across multiple pages.
-Each individual image still requires alt-text.
+• Figures may span across multiple pages, unlike figures in the chapters.
+As normal, each individual image still requires alt-text.

-See the appendices of this disquisition for examples of this formatting.
+See Appendices A, B, E, F, and H of this disquisition for examples of these special rules.

 • Appendix must be labeled – The major heading on the first page of the appendix can consist of simply “APPENDIX”, or can have an additional title; for example, “APPENDIX.
 SUPPLEMENTARY TABLES”.
 Do not include an additional letter for the appendix: “APPENDIX A”.
 Appendices should only be lettered if you document has multiple appendices.